akshatjaipuria/EIP/README.md

 N X N matrices that are responsible for extracting features from input, like edges, gradients etc. in case of images.

 Epoches:
-A single pass of entire training dataset through the dnn model.
+1 Epoche is a  single pass of entire training dataset through the dnn model.